vigneshavm/Interview-questions/NodejsV1.md

 * Monitor using tools like **Datadog, New Relic, Prometheus**, and **trigger alerts**.

----

-###  **Strategies for Improving Performance in Node.js Applications**
-- **Use Asynchronous APIs:** Node.js is non-blocking by nature.
-Leverage asynchronous functions (like `fs.promises` or async/await) instead of blocking operations to keep the event loop responsive.
-- **Caching:** Use in-memory caching (e.g., Redis or in-process memory) for frequent and expensive operations like database queries or API responses.
-- **Database Optimization:** Use indexing, connection pooling, and ORM optimizations to minimize query response times.
-- **Efficient Code Practices:** Avoid synchronous loops or large JSON operations in a single tick.
-Use streams for large data processing instead of loading all at once.
-- **HTTP Compression & Minification:** Enable gzip compression, and minify CSS/JS to reduce response size and speed up load times.

----

-###  **Profiling and Optimizing Latency**
-- **Tools for Profiling:** Use tools like Chrome DevTools, `node --inspect`, `clinic.js`, or `node-timing` to identify bottlenecks in memory and CPU.
-- **Event Loop Monitoring:** Measure the event loop lag with tools like `event-loop-lag` to ensure no function blocks the loop.
-- **Code-Level Metrics:** Add monitoring to measure response time, memory usage, garbage collection stats, and slow queries.
-- **Lazy Loading and Code Splitting:** Load only necessary modules or parts of code to reduce startup time and memory consumption.

----

 ###  **Common Performance Pitfalls**
 - **Blocking the Event Loop:** Avoid CPU-intensive tasks like hashing, loops, or parsing huge data inside the main thread; offload to worker threads or external services.